MLDL-2024-GIST/Coding-Assignment/README.md

   <img src = "https://github.com/MLDL-2024-GIST/Coding-Assignment/assets/97542056/1562d39f-c48d-47c5-8407-b53e0714f9f5" width="400" height="300">
 </p>

-### (1) Implementing Various Kernel Filters and Comparing Each Other
-Apply various kernel filters to SVM and compare their performance.

-### (2) Visualization the Decision Boundary and Support Vectors
+### Implement and Visualize
-Visualize the decision boundaries and support vectors of SVM with different kernel filters.
+`REPORT3`: Apply various kernel filters to SVM and compare their performance.
+Also, you have to visualize the decision boundaries and support vectors of SVM with different kernel filters.
 The report should indicate which kernel used in the SVM performed best, including reasons based on visualized data.

 <p>
   <img src = "https://github.com/MLDL-2024-GIST/Coding-Assignment/assets/97542056/a9eb4119-35a3-4407-8170-c739b072f48b" width="400" height="300" >
 </p>

 ## Compare your implementation with `sklearn` library
-`REPORT3`:
+`REPORT4`:
 ## Extra
 You can earn extra credit (3 points) for solving this question.